 The Master’s programme in Business and Human Resource Education comprises:

 Economic Sciences: 30 credits, Second teaching subject: 34 credits, Business and Human Resource Education (educational studies and subject-related didactics in Economic Sciences): 33 credits, Master’s thesis: 23 credits

 If one of the languages English, French or Spanish is chosen as a second subject, then Article 8 of the regulations for Master’s degrees for teachers in Lower Saxony (Nds.
 MasterVO-Lehr) requires three months of programme-related studies abroad in a country in which the selected language is also the official language.
 The three months abroad can take place during either the Bachelor’s or the Master’s programme.

 Nds.
 MasterVO-Lehr further provides that occupational activities are verified by means of vocational training or subject-specific practicals.
 The subject-specific practicals must comprise a total of at least 52 weeks, while the individual internship must be at least 4 weeks long.

 Always verify the dates on the programme website.

 Note: For courses to be considered intermediate or advanced, the course content must clearly go beyond introductory or basic concepts.

+If German is not your native language, you will need to submit proof of your German language skills.
 The selection process is a two-stage process.
 The initial selection round will evaluate candidates based on their written application.
 The second round will evaluate candidates based on personal interviews.
-Further information on the application process and eligibility requirements can be found in the admission regulations ("Ordnung über die Zugangsvoraussetzungen und über die Zulassung") for the Masters degree in Business and Human Resource Education (see: "Admission regulations" on the previous webpage).
+Further information on the application process and eligibility requirements can be found in the admission regulations ("Ordnung über die Zugangsvoraussetzungen und über die Zulassung") for the Master’s degree in Business and Human Resource Education.